 With the right tools, network, and information in your hands, you’ll be setting yourself up for a greatly successful career as a woman in product!
 Take a look through our recommended resources below to see what appeals to you.

-The official Women in Product (WIP) Slack channel was created by Merci Grace (listed above) to connect women in product management, as well as offer support in this male-dominated industry.
+The official Women in Product (WIP) Slack channel was created by Merci Grace (listed above) to connect women in product management and offer support in this male-dominated industry.
 It’s a great, female-only resource that enables networking and encourages women to share their questions, give advice, and more!

 While this isn’t a women-only group, it is a must-join for any product manager.
 We’re trying to get more women a seat at the table, so we’d suggest pulling up a chair right here.